 - Diversity Diversity in US community colleges

 - Community Size Largest student body

 - Student Earnings Highest graduate earnings (10 years post graduation)

-- The teacher population of 889 teachers has declined by 13% over five years.
+- The teacher population of 889 teachers has stayed relatively flat over five years.

 |Montgomery College||(MD) Community College Avg.|

 |Institution Level||At least 2 but less than 4 years||At least 2 but less than 4 years|